-However, a recent ruling by a High Court judge has given some guidance on what constitutes acceptable behaviour for flirting.
+However, a recent ruling by a High Court judge has given some guidance on what constitutes acceptable

 The case focused on two single governors at an NHS trust who went for supper and drinks together.
 Dr. Zara Hosany claimed Kofo David had made a pass at her, saying he wanted to be more than friends and then bullied her when she turned him down.

 Mr. David denied making a pass and sued Dr. Hosany for libel, claiming that the allegations were untrue and made maliciously.

 Mr. Justice Moloney ruled that Dr. Hosany’s complaints were legally protected and not made maliciously.